 The Enemy’s Plot

-10When I entered the house of Shemaiah the son of Delaiah, son of Mehetabel, who was confined at home, he said, “Let us meet together in the house of God, within the temple, and let us close the doors of the temple, for they are coming to kill you, and they are coming to kill you at night.”
-11But I said, “Should a man like me flee?
-And could one such as I go into the temple to save his life?
-I will not go in.”
-12Then I perceived that surely God had not sent him, but he uttered his prophecy against me because Tobiah and Sanballat had hired him.
-13He was hired for this reason, that I might become frightened and act accordingly and sin, so that they might have an evil report in order that they could reproach me.
-14Remember, O my God, Tobiah and Sanballat according to these works of theirs, and also Noadiah the prophetess and the rest of the prophets who were trying to frighten me.
+10When I went into the house of Shemaiah the son of Delaiah, the son of Mehetabel, who was confined at home, he said, “Let us meet [and take refuge] together in the house of God, within the temple, and let us shut the doors of the temple, because they are coming to kill you, and they are coming to kill you at night.”
+11But I said, “Should a man like me flee [in fear and hide]?
+Should someone like me enter the temple [for sanctuary] to save his life?
+I will not go.”
+12Then I realized that God had not sent him, but he spoke this prophecy against me because Tobiah and Sanballat had hired him.
+13He was hired for this reason, that I would be frightened and do as he said and sin, so that they would have [grounds to make] a malicious report in order to censure and disgrace me.
+14Remember, O My God, Tobiah and Sanballat in regard to these actions of theirs, and also [remember] the prophetess Noadiah and the rest of the prophets who were trying to frighten me.

 The Wall Is Finished

-15So the wall was completed on the twenty-fifth of the month Elul, in fifty-two days.
-16When all our enemies heard of it, and all the nations surrounding us saw it, they lost their confidence; for they recognized that this work had been accomplished with the help of our God.
-17Also in those days many letters went from the nobles of Judah to Tobiah, and Tobiah’s letters came to them.
+15So the wall was finished on the twenty-fifth [day] of [the month] Elul, in fifty-two days.
+16When all our enemies heard about it, and all the [Gentile] nations around us saw it, they lost their confidence; for they recognized that this work had been accomplished with the help of our God.
+17Moreover, in those days many letters went from the nobles of Judah to Tobiah, and Tobiah’s letters came to them.
 18For many in Judah were bound by oath to him because he was the son-in-law of Shecaniah the son of Arah, and his son Jehohanan had married the daughter of Meshullam the son of Berechiah.
-19Moreover, they were speaking about his good deeds in my presence and reported my words to him.
+19Also, they were speaking about Tobiah’s good deeds in my presence, and reporting to him what I said.
 Then Tobiah sent letters to frighten me.